 One of the great mysteries of prehistory is why so many cultures from different parts of the world spent so much time and effort building giant megaliths, monuments and earthworks to track the perceived movements of the sun, moon and stars.
 After all, the same effect can often be had by simply placing poles in the ground to match celestial points on the horizon.

 A megalith, on the other hand, is a large stone or group of stones that forms a monument.
 The most famous of these is Stonehenge in England, built around 5,000 years ago.
 Some of its stones weigh as much as 25 tons and are 30 feet tall.
-They were transported to their current location from 20 miles away and stacked on top of each other using Stone Age tools.
+They were transported to their current location from 20 miles away and stacked on top of each other using Stone Age tools and manpower.
 This shows that the project was very important and meaningful to its creators.

 If you visit Stonehenge at predawn on June 20th/21st (the summer solstice) and stand behind Stone #16, located just behind the center of the megalith, you will see the sun rise precisely through the center of the monument and over the Heel Stone in the distance on what will be the longest day of the year.
 Likewise, if you return in December during the winter solstice and this time stand at the Heel Stone and look back through the center of the monument, the sun will set precisely over Stone #16 on what will be the shortest day of the year.
 These two massive stones sit at opposite ends of the monument’s Solstice Axis, on which it is aligned, and point to the two sunrises like sights on a rifle barrel or hands on a clock.